originalworks/protocol-core/owen/README.md

 1. Install `kurtosis` by following the instruction from [HERE](https://docs.kurtosis.com/install)
 2. Run the testnet with `kurtosis --enclave local-eth-testnet run github.com/ethpandaops/ethereum-package`
-3. Run the following command to view the RPC of the testnet network you just created.
+3. Run the following command to get the RPC of the testnet network you just created.

 ```bash
 $ kurtosis port print local-eth-testnet el-1-geth-lighthouse rpc